 Introduction to Markov chains, point processes, diffusion processes as models of stochastic systems of practical interest.
 The course focuses on numerical and simulation methods for performance evaluation, optimization, and control of such systems.
-Meets with ENGME714.
-Students may not receive credit for both.
+Same as ENG ME 714.
+Students may not receive credits for both.

 ENG SE 724: Advanced Optimization Theory and Methods